-The person-level weight PERWT17F was developed in several stages.
-First, person-level weights for Panel 21 and Panel 22 were created separately.
+The person-level weight PERWT18F was developed in several stages.
+First, person-level weights for Panel 22 and Panel 23 were created separately.
 The weighting process for each panel included adjustments for nonresponse over time and a calibration to independent population totals.
-The calibration was initially accomplished separately for each panel by raking the corresponding sample weights to Current Population Survey (CPS) population estimates based on five variables.
-The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
-A 2017 composite weight was then formed by multiplying each individual panel weight by a factor which reflected the relative sample size of the individual panel compared to the sample size for the two panels combined.
-The individual panel weights from Panel 21 were multiplied by the factor .500 and each weight from Panel 22 by the factor .500.
+The calibration was initially accomplished separately for each panel by raking the corresponding sample weights to Current Population Survey (CPS) population estimates based on six variables.
+The six variables used in the establishment of the initial person-level control figures were: education of the reference person (no degree, high school/GED no college, some college, Bachelor's degree or higher); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
+A 2018 composite weight was then formed by multiplying each individual panel weight by a factor which reflected the relative sample size of the individual panel compared to the sample size for the two panels combined.
+The individual panel weights from Panel 22 were multiplied by the factor .490 and each weight from Panel 23 by the factor .510.
 Using such factors to form composite weights serves to limit the variance of estimates obtained from pooling the two samples.
 The resulting composite weight was raked to the same set of CPS-based control totals.
-Then, when the poverty status information (derived from the MEPS income variables) became available, another raking was to be undertaken, using dimensions reflecting poverty status in addition to the previously mentioned five variables.
+Then, when the poverty status information (derived from the MEPS income variables) became available, another raking was undertaken, using dimensions reflecting poverty status rather than education level in the previously mentioned six variables.
 Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, and at least 400 percent of poverty) for this purpose.
 Thus, the raking for the final weight reflected poverty status as well as the other five variables previously used in the weight calibration.

-3.3.3 MEPS Panel 21 Weight Development Process
+3.3.3 MEPS Panel 22 Weight Development Process

-The person-level weight for MEPS Panel 21 was developed using the 2016 full year weight for an individual as a "base" weight for survey participants present in 2017.
-For key, in-scope members who joined an RU some time in 2017 after being out-of-scope in 2016, the initially assigned person-level weight was the corresponding 2016 family weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as a raking to population control figures for December 2017.
-These control figures were derived by scaling back the population totals obtained from the March 2018 CPS to correspond to a national estimate for the civilian noninstitutionalized population to reflect the December 31, 2017 estimated population total (estimated based on Census projections for January 1, 2018).
+The person-level weight for MEPS Panel 22 was developed using the 2017 full year weight for an individual as a "base" weight for survey participants present in 2018.
+For key, in-scope members who joined an RU some time in 2018 after being out-of-scope in 2017, the initially assigned person-level weight was the corresponding 2017 family weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as a raking to population control figures for December 2018.
+These control figures were derived by scaling back the population totals obtained from the March 2019 CPS to correspond to a national estimate for the civilian noninstitutionalized population to reflect the December 31, 2018 estimated population total (estimated based on Census projections for January 1, 2019).
 Variables used in the establishment of person-level control figures included: education of the reference person (no degree, high school/GED no college, some college, Bachelor's degree or higher); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
 For confidentiality reasons, the MSA status variables are no longer released for public use (this policy began in 2013).
-The final weight for key, responding persons who were not inscope on December 31, 2017 but were inscope earlier in the year was the weight after the nonresponse adjustment.
+The final weight for key, responding persons who were not inscope on December 31, 2018 but were inscope earlier in the year was the weight after the nonresponse adjustment.